zhengyitian/pyasm/README.md

 tiao.c is translated by hand from tiao.py, and tiao.pa is translated by hand from tiao.c

-example.pa is reminder of the grammer of .pa files
+example.pa is a reminder of the grammer of .pa files

 i wrote this to understand how a program works in the lower level and how compilers(like gcc) works